unlhcc/hpc-intro/_episodes/12-cluster.md

 > ## Relative to your Laptop
 >
-> Note down the number of CPU cores, the amount of RAM and the total disk space available on `{{ site.login_host }}`.
+> Note down the number of CPU cores, the amount of RAM and the total disk space available on `{{ site.hostname }}`.
 Compare it to your laptop!
 >
-> Bonus: Divide the values obtained from `{{ site.login_host }}` by the numbers obtained for your laptop.
+> Bonus: Divide the values obtained from `{{ site.hostname }}` by the numbers obtained for your laptop.
 How much more powerful is the login node of the cluster compared to your laptop?
 {: .challenge}

 ## Transferring Data

 The admin continues to explain, that typically people perform computationally heavy tasks on the cluster and prepare files that contain the results or a subset of data to create final results on the individuals laptop.
 So communication to and from the cluster is done mostly by transferring files.
-For example, Lola is asked to use a [file of her liking]({{page.root}}/filesystem/home/admin/this_weeks_canteen_menus/todays_canteen_menu.pdf) and transfer it over.
+For example, Lola is asked to use a [file of her liking]({{page.root}}/files/todays_canteen_menu.pdf) and transfer it over.
 For this, he advises her to use the secure copy command, `scp`.
 As before, this establishes a secure encrypted temporary connection between Lola's laptop and the cluster just for the sake of transferring the files.
 After the transfer has completed, scp will close the connection again.

 ~~~
 $ scp todays_canteen_menu.pdf lola@{{ site.login_host }}:todays_canteen_menu.pdf